farrelleoin93/Milestone-2/README.md

 ### Media

-- The hero image was found on [Unsplash](https://unsplash.com) and was taken by Ammie Ngo.
+- The hero image was found on [Unsplash](https://unsplash.com) and was taken by René DeAnda.
 - The image for the Hanoi card was found on [Unsplash](https://unsplash.com) and was taken by Chor Tsang.
 - The image for the Hoi An card was found on [Unsplash](https://unsplash.com) and was taken by Jack Hunter.
 - The image for the Sapa card was found on [Unsplash](https://unsplash.com) and was taken by Urel Landetne.